jross365/Get-ExtendedAttributes/.github/README.md

 ### Dependencies

-PS-TraceRoute.ps1 has the following dependencies:
+**Get-ExtendedAttributes** has the following dependencies:
-* A Microsoft Windows operating system (Recommend Windows 7 or greater, Windows Server 2008 or greater)
+* A Microsoft Windows operating system (Windows 7 or greater, Windows Server 2008 or greater)
-* Windows Powershell (5+ recommended)
+* Windows Powershell (5.1+ recommended)

 ### Installing